-3.3 Database
+3.3 Database models for plugins

 3.3.1 Accessing Existing Data

 If your plugin wants to access existing data, this is quite straight forward.
 Just import the appropriate models and use the full power of SQLAlchemy.
 Take a look at the (upcoming) database section in the Developer's Chapter.